Microeconomics with Applications in Finance ECON5021

 Intended Learning Outcomes of Course

-Upon completion of the module students should:
+Upon completion of the course students should:

 1. Represent strategic environments (with or without uncertainty) using game theoretical tools and demonstrate how to derive the optimal strategies;